AICNT Publications available on Amazon (commissions earned, affiliate partner).

 Recent scholars, including Aland,[3] Metzger,[4] and Fitzmyer,[5] have maintained that new findings such as 𝔓75 have refuted Hort’s hypothesis regarding text absent from D(05), the Old Latin, and Old Syriac manuscripts.
 Aland expressed the opinion that Hort’s line of thinking “can only be regarded today as a relic of the past.”[6]
 Scholars have based this view on the reasoning that the papyri discovered over the last century, such as 𝔓75, have not lent additional support to the omissions of D(05).

-In response to scholars who rejected Hort’s views, Ehrman rebuts in his “Excursus on Western Non-Interpolations,” and concluded that new findings such as 𝔓75 are consistent with what Hort expected.
+In response to scholars who rejected Hort’s views, Ehrman rebuts in his “Excursus on Western Non-Interpolations” and concludes that new findings such as 𝔓75 are consistent with what Hort expected.
 [7]

 [1] Brooke F. Westcott and Fenton J. A. Hort, The New Testament in the Original Greek, 2nd ed.
 (New York: Macmillan & Co., 1896), 175-77.